-AP Sources: Fernando Tatis Jr., Padres agree on 14-year deal - WTMJ
+AP sources: Fernando Tatis Jr., Padres agree on 14-year deal - WTMJ

 AP Sports Writer

-Reports from The Athletic and others indicate the contract is worth $340 million.
-The two people spoke to The Associated Press on condition of anonymity Wednesday night because the deal hadn’t been announced.
+It will be the longest contract signed in MLB history.
+Giancarlo Stanton, now with the New York Yankees, signed a 13-year, $325 million deal with Miami in 2015.
+Bryce Harper signed a 13-year, $330 million deal with Philadelphia in 2019.
+The biggest deal by dollars remains Mike Trout’s $426.5 million, 12-year contract signed with the Angels in 2019.

-The 22-year-old Tatis has bloomed into a superstar in less than two full seasons with the Padres.
+The 22-year-old Tatis has bloomed into a superstar in less than two full seasons with the Padres, hitting .301 with 39 home runs, 98 RBIs and 27 stolen bases in 143 games.
 He helped San Diego end a 13-year playoff drought in 2020 and win a wild-card series against the St. Louis Cardinals before the Padres were swept by the rival Los Angeles Dodgers in the NL Division Series.

-Tatis is the son of the former big league infielder with the same name and comes from San Pedro de Macoris, Dominican Republic, also known as the Cradle of Shortstops.
+He has quickly become one of the faces of baseball.
+He stands out because of his flair, easy smile, blond dreadlocks flowing from under his cap, a uniform dirtied by his hard-charging play and his dance moves in the dugout after hitting home runs.

-Tatis stands out because of his flair, easy smile, the blond dreadlocks flowing from under his cap, a uniform dirtied by his hard-charging play and his dance moves in the dugout after hitting home runs.
+Tatis was literally raised in the game at the feet of his father, who played 11 seasons in the big leagues.
+He has dared to challenge old-school norms — after hitting his second home run in an 11-9 win in Game 2 of the wild-card series against the Cardinals, he unleashed an emphatic bat flip.
+A photo of Tatis in that moment is on the cover of the video game MLB The Show ’21.

-The Padres gave slugger Manny Machado a $300 million, 10-year deal before the 2019 season.
+In August, Tatis caused a stir when he hit a grand slam on a 3-0 count with the Padres leading the Texas Rangers by seven runs.
+The furor died down and the Padres became the first team in MLB history to hit grand slams in four straight games and five in six games.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports